JYU-412/personal-website/content/post/ATUS/index.md

 ---

-This project is based on a study examining changes in time use patterns in social engagement of US older adults before and during the COVID-19 pandemic (2019-2021).
+This project is based on a study examining changes in time use patterns of social engagement of US older adults before and during the COVID-19 pandemic (2019-2021).
 I am interested in how does social engagement shift from pre-pandemic to pandemic periods among adults aged 60 and older by location and activity type.